Taylor Bertolet

-Taylor Bertolet (born October 24, 1992) is an American football placekicker who is a free agent.
-He played college football at Texas A&M and holds a school record for most extra points in a single season.
+Taylor Bertolet (born October 24, 1992) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and holds a school record for most extra points in a single season.

 College career

 In 2012, Bertolet and quarterback Johnny Manziel became the first freshmen to surpass 100 points in a season.
 Bertolet kicked for a total of a career-high 106 points including 13 field goals and a school record 67 extra points.
 Bertolet kicked a season-long 54-yard field goal against Louisiana Tech.

 Bertolet was mainly the Aggies kickoff specialist for the 2013 and 2014 season, losing placekicking job to Josh Lambo.

 In 2015, Bertolet kicked a career-high 22 field goals on 31 attempts for a career-high 71% field goal percentage.
 Bertolet kicked a career-long 55-yard field goal against Mississippi State.
 Bertolet tied Southeastern Conference and school records by making six field goals against Vanderbilt.
 He tied Alan Smith's six field goals in 1983 against Arkansas State.